Discrete-to-continuum limits of interacting particle systems in one dimension with collisions

 \section{Convergence of \eqref{Pn} to ($P^m$)}

 In this section we state and prove Theorem \ref{t}, which is the second of the two main results in this paper.
 It specifies the sense in which solutions of \eqref{Pn} converge to a solution of ($P^m$) (see Section \ref{s:intro:aim} for the definitions of \eqref{Pn} and ($P^m$)).
 We do this in terms of the viscosity solution framework introduced in Section \ref{s:HJ}.
-Whereas the PDEs ($P^m$) are only stated formally and the only rigorous meaning we having given to them are the viscosity solutions to \eqref{HJk} (see Definitions \ref{d:HJ1:VS} and \ref{d:HJk:VS}), the ODE system \eqref{Pn} and the corresponding Hamilton-Jacobi equation \eqref{HJe} (see Definition \ref{d:HJe:VS}) are both defined.
-While in the proof of Theorem \ref{t} it suffices to show that for any solution $(\bx,\bb)$ of \eqref{Pn} we can build a corresponding solution $v$ of \eqref{HJe}, it also holds that we can characterize any solution $(\bx,\bb)$ of \eqref{Pn} as a solution of \eqref{HJe}.
+Whereas the PDEs ($P^m$) are only stated formally and the only rigorous meaning we have given to them are the viscosity solutions to \eqref{HJk} (see Definitions \ref{d:HJ1:VS} and \ref{d:HJk:VS}), the ODE system \eqref{Pn} and the corresponding Hamilton-Jacobi equation \eqref{HJe} (see Definition \ref{d:HJe:VS}) are both defined.
+While in the proof of Theorem \ref{t} it suffices to show that for any solution $(\bx,\bb)$ of \eqref{Pn} we can build a corresponding solution $v$ of \eqref{HJe}, it also holds that we can characterize any solution $(\bx,\bb)$ of \eqref{Pn} as the unique solution of \eqref{HJe} for a carefully selected initial condition.
 We state and prove this in Proposition \ref{p:Pn:to:HJe:un}.

 We start by stating Theorem \ref{t}.
 Given $(\bx, \bb) \in \cZ_n$ (recall \eqref{Zn}), we recall from \eqref{un} the related piecewise constant function given by